""

 The Department of Physics is housed in the College of Letters & Science.
 Students may wish to consult with an undergraduate advisor in the physics department to discuss course selection and other issues related to this field of study.

-Upon completion, the subject area of the minor will be posted on the UW-Madison transcript.
-Students will not receive an additional certification or license in the subject area as was possible prior to fall, 2022 program admission.
-The Wisconsin Department of Public Instruction does not offer content licenses in association with the K-9 educator license.
+Upon completion, the subject area of the minor will be posted on the UW–Madison transcript.
+Students will not receive an additional certification or license in the subject area.
+The Wisconsin Department of Public Instruction does not offer content licenses in association with the Elementary Education or Special Education teaching licenses.

 Introductory Requirements